 In the end, this isn't about me.
 It's about you.
 I want to help you understand why your brain isn’t functioning optimally, and what you can do about it.
 Permanently overcoming my concussion and mental health symptoms has been the most difficult part of my journey, so I feel the need to focus most of my attention on that aspect of health.

 The main thing you need to know is this - you have more control over your brain and biology than you think.
+You don't need to resort to psychiatric drugs and life-long talk therapy.
 I’ve learned how to become more resilient, and I want provide you valuable, cutting-edge ideas so that you can conduct your own self-experiments and see what works for you.
 Whether you have chronic mental illness or just want to improve your brain function in some way, you’re in the right place.

 My advice and information come preferably from large, double-blind placebo controlled trials, but I also look to traditional and cultural knowledge, human and animal studies, expert opinions, anecdotes and my own experimental results.
 As you'll see, I'm not committed to using just "natural" solutions.
 It just so happens that holistic and alternative therapies work best for most people.